liuyib/hexo-theme-stun/docs/guide/primary-setting.md

 ---

 The most basic configuration is done here.
-If you want to configure the theme in more detail, please check the [Advanced Settings] section.
+If you want to configure the theme in more detail, please continue reading the documentation.